 When I asked, developer Johnny Galvatron admitted to me that the game contains “far too much” music.
 He estimated around 5 hours of original music was created for the game, including an entire folk EP recorded with multi-talented musician Luke Legs.
 Impressively, the music the player can generate by jamming on the guitar appeared to flow effortlessly into the background music, with Galvatron and team paying close attention to the composition to allow for this exact type of interaction.
 It’s this impressive attention to musical detail that has me so jazzed for this release.

-The hands-off preview I got to see included moments from the beginning of the game where Francis is first greeted by a fresh face by the name of Violeta.
+The hands-off preview I got to see included moments from the beginning of the game where Francis is met by the fresh face of Violeta.
 It’s here where I was first greeted by the title’s new voice talent.
 With indie publisher Annapurna Interactive attached to the project, it wasn’t surprising to see their connections to the film industry being utilised.
 The game now has a full cast of voice actors including the likes of known entities like Carl Weathers (Rocky, Predator, The Mandalorian), Mark Strong (Sherlock Holmes, Kick-Ass, Kingsman), Jason Schwartzman (Fantastic Mr. Fox, The Grand Budapest Hotel, Fargo) and Lena Headey (The Brothers Grimm, 300, Game of Thrones).
 Clearly, a lot of love and resources have gone into The Artful Escape since the last time we saw it and I couldn’t be more proud to see this once humble, locally made game flourish.

 Also shown off during the preview event was the range of customisation options that become available for your character at about the halfway point of the game.
 Amongst these cosmetic items are iconic jackets, pants, glasses and more that reference legendary rockstars and musicians.
 The game really does feel like a love letter to not only music but the passionate people who make it and have helped to push the industry forward.
 Seeing the breadth and depth of these customization options was heartening.
 The game really does feel like a celebration of not just the tunes but the entire performative presentation of the medium.
 It means you can turn yourself into the rockstar of your dreams and live out the fantasy.